dglo/trigger-testbed/README.md

 ### Converting HitSpool files to trigger hit files

-The `dash/SimplifyHits.py` script runs the `icecube.daq.io.HitSimplifier` Java code which throws away hits which would not be passed to the local triggers, then converts the remaining hits to the 38-byte SimpleHit format and writes them to a file.
+The `dash/SimplifyHits.py` script runs the `icecube.daq.io.HitSimplifier` Java code which filters out hits which would not be passed to the local triggers, converts them to the 38-byte SimpleHit format, then writes them to a file.

 ### `test-trigger.py`

-`test_trigger.py` runs a single trigger.
-For example, to send the first 10,000 hits from run 120151 to the in-ice trigger, using the trigger configuration parameters from the `sps-IC86-remove-Carrot-and-Leif_Eriksson-V218` run
-configuration:
+`test_trigger.py` runs a single trigger, for example:

-    test-trigger.py -T IniceTriggerComponent \
+    test-trigger.py -C IniceTriggerComponent \
 	    -c sps-IC86-remove-Carrot-and-Leif_Eriksson-V218 -r 120151 \
 		-t ~/prj/simplehits -n 10000

-This script is not much more than a wrapper around `icecube.daq.testbed.TestBed`.
+It's not much more than a wrapper around `icecube.daq.testbed.TestBed`.

+In the above case, it will run the in-ice trigger component with the algorithms specified by the trigger configuration pointed to in the `sps-IC86-remove-Carrot-and-Leif_Eriksson-V218` run configuration file.
+It will use the first 10000 hits from the files in `~/prj/simplehits/run120151` as input.

-### `test-all-configs.py`
+### `test-all-triggers.py`

-The more exhaustive `test-all-configs.py` script uses all the configurations in the run configuration directory to run all three trigger components with a small and a large set of hits.
+The more exhaustive `test-all-triggers.py` script uses all the configurations in the run configuration directory to run all three trigger components with a couple of different numbers of hits.
 This takes a **LONG** time, so it only prints a brief report and saves the output of any failing runs to be examined later.